 Open the dust cover of the optical fiber fusion splicer, put the fiber into the V-row groove (be careful not to let the end face touch anything, so as not to contaminate it), close the dust cover, and observe the end face condition on the monitor (if the end face is not ideal, replace it, or reset), press the SET button on the fusion splicer.
 Note: Fiber splicing should be carried out in a clean environment, the cleaver should be kept clean, and the fiber end face should not be exposed to the air for too long after cutting, it’s to avoid contamination.

 6. Evaluation of fiber fusion quality

 Observe the connection part on the monitor.
 The following situations should be reconnected: connection marks, spherical connections, joints thicken, axial offset, air bubbles, thinning of the joints and other situations.
 Connection loss estimation: check the monitor of the fusion splicer to see whether the loss value is qualified, generally less than or equal to 0.02dB, tension test: 240g, if there is no tension test, bend lightly by hand if necessary.

 7. Reinforce bare fiber

 After the fiber is fused, there will be a bare fiber with a length of 2~4cm.
 There is no coating layer, the strength is greatly reduced, and the fusion part becomes more brittle after being burned by the arc, so it needs to be reinforced at the bare wire.
 Open the dust cover, lift up the large pressure plate, and gently take out the spliced optical fiber from the splicer.
-Gently pull the heat shrinkable tube to the joint, open the heater cover, and put the connectors of fiber optic cable covered with the heat shrinkable tube into the fusion splicer heater, close the cover and the fusion splicer will automatically heat up.
+Gently pull the heat shrinkable tube to the joint, open the heater cover, and put the optical fiber connector covered with the heat shrinkable tube into the fusion splicer heater, close the cover and the fusion splicer will automatically heat up.
 After heating, it can be taken out after cooling.